 also greatly enhance the prestige of the Faith as such professional men have access to the highest government and diplomatic circles.
 The trouble is, alas, that even Bahá’ís, when they reach this level of prestige and efficiency, are unwilling to go to developing countries because they cannot stand the local operating facilities, lack of administrative efficiency and in general an atmosphere very different from what they are used to.
 We need some David Livingstones in this Faith.

-Many countries are so desperately in need of teachers for their primary schools that they are putting in their own even ungraduated high school students as teachers; they are often willing to employ any foreigner who has a B.A., even though this may not be in the field of teaching at all; the pioneer may find he gets this kind of a job relatively easily when he is on the spot—providing he is in a place that accepts outside teachers.
-Many universities, colleges and high schools are willing to employ foreign educators but usually demand high qualifications—maybe on the principle if one is paying then one should get the best; whereas they might accept a B.A. or M.A. from their own national they would like a PhD. from abroad!
+Many countries are so desperately in need of teachers for their primary schools that they are putting in their own even ungraduated high school students as teachers; they are often willing to employ any foreigner who has a BA, even though this may not be in the field of teaching at all; the pioneer may find he gets this kind of a job relatively easily when he is on the spot—providing he is in a place that accepts outside teachers.
+Many universities, colleges and high schools are willing to employ foreign educators but usually demand high qualifications—maybe on the principle if one is paying then one should get the best; whereas they might accept a BA or MA from their own national they would like a PhD from abroad!
 Again, in the field of education, the specialist may increasingly stand a better chance of employment abroad.

 Skilled laboratory technicians are also a good profession for pioneers to have.
 Everything to do with radio and television—except perhaps in the technical field of maintaining and repairing equipment—is usually a tightly closed door to foreigners as jobs that confer prestige (as these do in developing countries) are much coveted and usually handed out as plums; pioneers, no matter how well qualified, will practically never get jobs of this kind.
 Detailed information regarding job possibilities should be